jbreadtoasted/SimplePermissions/README.md

-# SimpleSpongePermissions
+# SimplePermissions
-This is a very easy and basic permissions plugin for Sponge API 5. <a href='https://forums.spongepowered.org/t/simplespongepermissions-api-5/'>Sponge page</a>
+This is a very easy and basic permissions plugin for Sponge API 5. <a href='https://forums.spongepowered.org/t/simplepermissions-api-5/'>Sponge page</a>

 ## Download
 All builds for my plugins can be found at this link: http://kaikk.net/mc/